There are three student membership categories as follows:

 - Student – Students who are currently actively taking on-campus classes and paying full student incidental fees are automatically members of the Health and Wellness Center (HWC).

-- On-line Student – On-line or dual-enrolled on-line students do not pay full WOU student incidental fees and are eligible to purchase daily or term memberships if currently enrolled.
+- Online Student – Online or dual-enrolled online students do not pay full WOU student incidental fees and are eligible to purchase daily or term memberships if currently enrolled.

-- Plus One Student – Students who were enrolled the previous term and were paying full WOU student incidental fees are eligible to purchase a Plus One Student pass that extends HWC membership for the one subsequent term.
+- Plus One Student – Students who were enrolled in the previous term and were paying full WOU student incidental fees are eligible to purchase a Plus One Student pass that extends HWC membership for the one subsequent term.

-Current faculty/staff members of WOU are eligible to purchase a HWC Faculty/Staff membership.
+Current faculty/staff members of WOU are eligible to purchase an HWC Faculty/Staff membership.
 WOU Faculty/Staff who are also students must purchase the Faculty/Staff membership in order to use the facility unless they are paying full WOU student incidental fees.

 A partner is the legal spouse of an eligible student, faculty or staff member.

-A person who qualifies under IRS guidelines as the legal dependent of a student, faculty, or staff member who has a current HWC membership may be eligible to purchase a HWC Dependent membership.
+A person who qualifies under IRS guidelines as the legal dependent of a student, faculty, or staff member who has a current HWC membership may be eligible to purchase an HWC Dependent membership.
 The following eligibility rules apply to dependents: